genakrikadil/wendy_addams_bot/README.md

 2) Start Ollama:

 Ensure that the Ollama server is running.
-'ollama - list' should show you that 'wednesday' model is available
+'ollama - list' should show you that 'wednesday' and other models are available see the list of models in globals.py

-3) Configure Ollama URL in ask_llama.py:
+3) Configure Ollama URL in globals.py:
 If python script runs on the same server with ollama and you use venv, no changes are needed.

 If it is another server, and/or you use Docker, you need to adjust URL